GaryCXJk/all-chemical-crafting-js/README.md

 # all-chemical-crafting-js

-A simple crafting engine for JavaScript based games.
+A simple crafting library for JavaScript based games.

+This library was based on the Java version.